Warcraft: Orcs & Humans: User interface

 upgrades the object has completed.
 The Menu control, at the very bottom on the left, provides access to save game, load game and other menu functions.

-Initially most of the main map and minimap are blacked out, but the visible area expands as the player's units explore the map.
+Initially most of the main map and mini-map are blacked out, but the visible area expands as the player's units explore the map.
 The mini-map shows a summary of the whole territory, with green dots for the player's buildings and units and red dots for enemy ones.
-The player can click in the main map or the minimap to scroll the main map around the territory.
+The player can click in the main map or the mini-map to scroll the main map around the territory.

 All functions can be invoked by the mouse.
 Keys can also invoke the game setup, some of the menu options and some gameplay functions including scrolling and pausing the game.
 Players can select single units by clicking, and groups of up to four by shift-clicking or bandboxing.
-To move units, players can shift the mouse to select units on the main map, move to the unit menu to select an action, and then back to the main map or minimap to specify the target area; shortcut keys can eliminate the middle mouse action in this cycle.
+To move units, players can shift the mouse to select units on the main map, move to the unit menu to select an action, and then back to the main map or mini-map to specify the target area; shortcut keys can eliminate the middle mouse action in this cycle.

 Storyline

 Backstory

-The Orcs originated from another world, Draenor, where the orcs, once a peaceful race, became bloodthirsty from the blood of a pitlord.
-However, their Warlocks remained aloof, devoting their time to the research of magic.
+The Orcs originate from another world.
+A warlike species, they conquered everyone else around them, and eventually, the various Orc clans started scheming against one another.
+The Warlock clan, noticing these developments, tried to find a solution and prevent the Orcs from turning on one another.
 The Warlocks noticed a rift between the dimensions and, after many years, opened a small portal to another world.
 One Warlock explored and found a region, called Azeroth by its Human inhabitants, from which the Warlock returned with strange plants as evidence of his discovery.

 The Orcs enlarged the portal until they could transport seven warriors, who massacred a Human village.
-The raiding party brought back samples of good food and fine worksmanship, and a report that the Humans were defenseless.
+The raiding party brought back samples of good food and fine workmanship, and a report that the Humans were defenseless.
 The Orcs' raiding parties grew larger and bolder, until they assaulted Azeroth's principal castle.
 However, the Humans had been training warriors of their own, especially the mounted, heavily armed Knights.
 These, assisted by Human Sorcerers, gradually forced the Orcs to retreat through the portal, which the Humans had not discovered.

 For the next fifteen years, one faction of Orcs demanded that the portal be closed.
 However a chief of exceptional cunning realized that the Humans, although out-numbered, had prevailed through the use of superior tactics, organization, and by magic.
 He united the clans, imposed discipline on their army and sought new spells from the Warlocks and Necromancers.
 Their combined forces were ready to overthrow the Humans.